karabays/mx2rss/readme.md

 # mx2rss

 Read your newsletters with RSS.
 Inspired by [Kill-the-newsletter!](https://kill-the-newsletter.com/) website.
-It's also self-hostable but requires also to maintain your own mail server.
+Which is also self-hostable but requires to maintain your own mail server.
+So here is a solution for the lazy.

 You need [MXRoute](https://mxroute.com/) account for this to work.
 Program uses DirectAdmin api to create email forwarders.
 I have no ability to test it but in theory it should work with other email service providers using DirectAdmin.

+I wouldn't trust myself to expose this website to the internet.
+My suggestion is to run this in your local network and use it with a self hosted RSS reader like freshrss.

 ## Installation